Scottish Qualifications Authority: 2020 exams

 Due to the coronavirus pandemic, the SQA cancelled the 2020 exam diet.
 This was the first time in SQA's history that all exams were cancelled.
 Grades were given based on results in preliminary examinations and predicted grades from teachers.

 After pupils received their results on 4 August, it emerged that the SQA had moderated downwards 124,000 grades from up to 75,000 pupils.
 This received criticism from candidates, teachers and politicians in all political parties in Scotland.

 The subsequent criticism was heavily featured on social media and national news.

 On 11 August, it was subsequently announced during an emergency statement by the Scottish education secretary that the SQA would reverse all downgraded results, while leaving upwards moderated results in situ.
 The change's resulting unprecedented increase in year-on-year performance was said to be 'outweighed' by the concerns of those affected and the loss of faith in the system.

 2021 exams

 On 7 October 2020, due to the ongoing coronavirus pandemic, the SQA announced that the National 5 exams for 2021 were to be cancelled, but Highers and Advanced Highers would still go ahead.
-However, on 8 December 2020, Scottish Education Secretary John Swinney announced that the Highers and Advanced Highers would also be cancelled, meaning all SQA exams in 2021 would not go ahead, with grades for all levels being decided instead by teacher judgement.
+However, on 8 December 2020, then Scottish Education Secretary John Swinney announced that the Highers and Advanced Highers would also be cancelled, meaning all SQA exams in 2021 would not go ahead, with grades for all levels being decided instead by teacher judgement.